ayalamin/git-project/README.md

 If you have any questions or need further assistance, please refer contact the repository owner.
 Thanks!

-The repository's owner: Ayala Min-Har
+The repository's owner: Ayala Min-Hahar
-The Team members: Ayala Min-Har, Miryam Goldin, Noa Abecassis and Rachel Feld.
+The Team members: Ayala Min-Hahar, Miryam Goldin, Noa Abecassis and Rachel Feld.